 The /ROBOT qualifier defines the OpenVMS device name of the robot.
-Applicable to MRD-controlled jukeboxes only.
+Required for, and applicable to MRD-controlled jukeboxes only.
+Do not specify a node name in the robot name.

 The /SHARED qualifier defines that the jukebox may be used by non-MDMS clients and that the jukebox is only partially managed.
 The default, /NOSHARED, indicates that all access to the jukebox is through MDMS.